Ways of How to Get to Passau When Travelling in Bavaria

 Based on my map research, Passau is located on the border with Austria, 172 km away from Munich, in the region of Bavaria.
 You can get to the town by public transport and by car.

-By train: Regional trains run from Munich to Passau throughout the day.
-Travel time by train is about 2,5 hours.
+Regional trains run from Munich to Passau throughout the day.
+The travel time by train is about 2.5 hours.
 Trains run almost every hour until midnight.
-You can check the train schedule from Munich to Passau on the Raileurope booking service.
+You can check the train schedule from Munich on the Raileurope booking service.
 I can totally recommend this service as I use it very often for planning my own trips.
+Overall, a train is considered to be a fast and comfortable way of how to get to Passau from Munich.

 Where to stay in Passau

+After you have already figured out how to get to Passau, it is the time to explore accommodation options.
 Passau, being a relatively small town, is often visited by tourists.
 That is why the town has a lot of accommodation options.
 If necessary, you can stay in hotels of any star category, as well as at the guest houses or at B&B`s hotels.
-If the main purpose of your visit to Passau is sightseeing, then it makes sense to stay in the town center, or close to it, so you can save time and money on public transport.
+If the main purpose of your visiting of the town is sightseeing, then it makes sense to stay in the town center, or close to it, so you can save time and money on public transport.

-Hotel Passauer Wolf 4* – the hotel is located near the historical center.
+Hotel Passauer Wolf 4* is located near the historical center.
 There is a bar on site.
 You can stay in rooms of various categories.
 Depending on the type of the room, breakfast may be included or paid separately.
 Wi-Fi is available and is free of charge.
 Private parking is possible nearby at an additional cost.
-Luggage storage services are offered at the front desk;
+Luggage storage services are offered at the front desk.

-Hotel Konig 4* – the hotel is located on the bank of the Danube River, in the historical center of Passau.
+Hotel Konig 4* is located on the bank of the Danube River, in the historical center of the town.
 The hotel has a bar.
 Guests can stay in rooms of various categories.
 Breakfasts are included in the price.
 Wi-Fi is available in the hotel and is free of charge.
 Private parking is possible on site upon reservation and at an additional cost.
-The front desk is open 24 hours a day and provides luggage storage services;
+The front desk is open 24 hours a day and provides luggage storage services.

-Altstadt Hotel Passau 4* – the hotel is located in the “heart” of Passau, within the walking distance from the main historical attractions.
+Altstadt Hotel Passau 4* is located in the “heart” of Passau, within the walking distance from the main historical attractions.
 The hotel has a gym and a bar.
 Guests can stay in rooms of various categories, including family rooms.
 Wi-Fi is available in the hotel and is free of charge.
 Breakfast is included in the price.
 Private parking is possible on site at an additional cost.
-Luggage storage services are provided at the front desk;
+Luggage storage services are provided at the front desk.

-Hotel Residenz Passau 4* – the hotel is located in the town center, 100 meters from the main attractions.
+Hotel Residenz Passau 4* is located in the town center, 100 meters from the main attractions.
 The hotel has a bar and a terrace.
 Guests can stay in rooms of various categories.
 Breakfasts are included in the price.
 Wi-Fi is available in the hotel rooms and is free of charge.
 Public parking is provided nearby at an additional cost.
-The front desk is open 24 hours a day and offers luggage storage services;
+It is impotant to find a parking space in case you choose a car as a way of how to get to Passau.
+The front desk is open 24 hours a day and offers luggage storage services.

 What to see & do in Passau